Introduction

 Sharing scholarly research data and making it widely accessible has many important benefits.
 A great deal of research data has been lost in the past by not being well managed, organized or kept available in accessible formats.

-Research data must be well managed, in order to be shared.
-That is to say, data needs to be be carefully organized and described, from the outset, in order to be effectively used by others in the future.
+Research data must be well managed in order to be shared.
+That is to say, data needs to be be carefully organized and described in the initial planning stage in order to be effectively used by other researchers.

 Research data management includes planning for collection, documentation of research data, as well as arranging for data access, and the long term storage, and preservation.